 - Branch Basics concentrate (I use it to make bottles of bathroom, glass, and all-purpose cleaning spray)

 - rubbing alcohol for the occasional batch of sanitizing spray

 On a related note, I keep everything under my sink in a boot tray that typically goes by the backdoor so that I can remove them all at once to clean under the sink.

 Kitchen Cleaning Checklist

-Today, let’s all get our kitchens naturally clean!
-Take the chemicals to a hazardous waste disposal place and stop using them!!
 I’ve found this checklist from Real Simple helpful to clean the kitchen from the top down.
-You can also download my personal organizing printable that have my chore lists, room-by-room checklists and daily to-do lists to help make the process easier.
+You can also download my personal organizing printable that has my chore lists, room-by-room checklists, and daily to-do lists to help make the process easier.